ogr09/phantomjs_doc_ja/Quick-Start.md

 ## Network Requests and Responses

-When a page requests a resource from a remote server, both the resource and the response can be tracked via `onResourceRequested` and `onResourceReceived` callback.
+When a page requests a resource from a remote server, both the request and the response can be tracked via `onResourceRequested` and `onResourceReceived` callback.
 This is demonstrated in the example [netlog.js](https://github.com/ariya/phantomjs/blob/master/examples/netlog.js):

 ```javascript
 var page = require('webpage').create();